Kirubel-Eshetu/Jimma_Zone_Prisoner_Information_System/face-matchingalgorithm/ReadMe.md

 data=[]
 labels=[]

-# Cat 0
+# Prisoner 0
 # Get the animal directory
 cats = os.listdir(os.getcwd() + "/CNN/data/cat")
-for x in cats:
+for x in Adonai_Desalegn:
     """
     Loop through all the images in the directory
     1. Convert to arrays